Didsbury (provincial electoral district)

-Didsbury was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1963.
+Didsbury was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1909 to 1963.

 History

 The Didsbury electoral district was formed from the Rosebud electoral district prior to the 1909 Alberta general election.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

-The Didsbury electoral district would be abolished and the Olds-Didsbury and Three Hills electoral districts would be formed in its place prior to the 1963 Alberta general election.
+The Didsbury electoral district was abolished and the Olds-Didsbury and Three Hills electoral districts were formed in its place prior to the 1963 Alberta general election.